Original: November 16, 2020

 Please add your thoughts to the discussion through comments.
 And thank you for being here.
 If you’re new, please check out the Welcome page or the Blog Archive.
 If you are interested in prayer, explore the recent Prayer Series.

-If you liked this topic 🤗, feel free to 👉 share 👈 on Facebook or Pinterest, or send a link to a friend.
+If you liked this topic, feel free to share on Facebook or Pinterest, or send a link to a friend.

 Are you on Pinterest?
 That is a crazy fun place!
 You can find so many helpful things.
 Take a look at what I’ve saved for you!
 A lot of things that never make it to the blog.
-Here are my Pinterest pins, and I also have categories/boards if you’re looking for something specific.
+Here are my Pinterest pins, and I have lots of categories/boards if you’re looking for something specific.

 -Grammye